-You may have noticed that Deer Antlers have recently become a very popular dog treat and this has raised several questions about the benefits of them vs the dangers.
-So we thought we’d put together a quick summary to explain the benefits of deer antlers for dogs.
+Deer Antlers have recently become a very popular dog treat which has raised several questions about the benefits of them vs the dangers.
+The are a fantastic 100% ethical chew treat but with all bones/treats care and supervision is required.

 Antlers vs Horns.